albertofilice/rhacm-gitops/README.md

     metadata:
       labels:
         velero.io/exclude-from-backup: 'true'
       # name is autogenerated and contains the cluster name present in RHACM "{{name}}" in order to avoid duplicate applications.
-For example "wordpress-multiple-sources-local-cluster"
+For example, "wordpress-multiple-sources-local-cluster"
       name: 'wordpress-multiple-sources-{{name}}'
     spec:
-      # Targer of the installation, the server is a system variable and provides the API url, e.g. "https://api.cluster.example.com:6443"
+      # Targer of the installation, the server is a system variable and provides the API url, for example, "https://api.cluster.example.com:6443"
       destination:
         namespace: wordpress-multiple-sources
         server: '{{server}}'